 - Email address

-I waived the Harvard Student Health Insurance Plan as a traveling scholar studying outside of Massachusetts.
+I waived the Harvard Student Health Insurance Plan as I was studying outside of Massachusetts.
 I am required to return to campus and my waived insurance will not adequately cover me any longer.
 Can I re-enroll in the Student Health Insurance Plan?

 A student who experiences a loss of other health insurance can re-enroll in the Student Health Insurance Plan within 60 days of their loss of coverage date by following the waiver rescind process.
 If you did not lose your other coverage and need to re-enroll in the Harvard Student Health Insurance Plan, please contact Member Services to discuss your options.